Tuesday, 17 January 2023

 The refuelling ship

 This morning when we woke and threw back the curtains, we looked straight into another ship – what a surprise.
 This is not the Drake Passage!?
-Turns out we were tethered to a refuelling vessel at Puerto Williams part way along the Beagle Channel.
-Seems the strong winds prevented the refuelling ship tethering during the evening.
+We were tethered to a refuelling vessel at Puerto Williams part way along the Beagle Channel.
+It seems that the strong winds prevented the refuelling ship tethering during the evening.
 The Passage still awaited us.

 Puerto Williams